seandifatta1/target-creator/README.md

 5. **Coordinate Systems**: Choose the coordinate system that matches your domain (NED for aviation, Spherical for radar)
 6. **Grid Navigation**: Use the reset camera button if you get lost in the 3D space
 7. **Drawer Navigation**: Use the right panel tabs to quickly switch between different item types
+8. **Export Regularly**: Export your workspace to preserve your work
+9. **Export Format**: Use JSON for full data preservation, CSV for spreadsheet analysis, GeoJSON for GIS tools
+10. **Selective Export**: Export only selected items to share specific subsets of data

 ## Keyboard Shortcuts